jordalgo/estream/readme.md

 ### Stateless

-Both pipes and sources are stateless when it comes to the values they are pushing; they have no current next or error value.
-You can't connect a pipe to an already started source and get the last value it produced.
+Both pipes and sources are stateless when it comes to the values they are pushing; they have no current value (be it an error or next), though both sources and pipes will emit a complete when no more values will come through.
+Connecting a pipe to an already started source will only yield future values.
 Once a message has been pushed from the source and through a pipe, the source and pipe have no record of it; it's gone (unless you use pipe's collect but we'll talk about that later).

 ### Controlled Starts

-Sources do not start pushing values unless you explicitly turn them on.
+Sources do not start pushing values unless you explicitly start them.
 Just adding a pipe to a source doesn't do this.
 Why?
 You want to be able to control when the flow of data starts and set up your pipes and transforms before those events start flowing right?
 You want to be able to add multiple pipes to a single source if you want more than one module reacting to a source's events.

 ### Relationships